Whale, whale, whale…

 5. Sperm Whales Almost Became Extinct

-Sadly, sperm whales, like many other animals and mammals, almost became extinct because of commercial whalers who wanted them for their spermaceti organ and its unique oil.
+We cannot talk all about the amazing sea creatures without having to sadly say that the Sperm species, like many other animals and mammals, almost became extinct because of commercial whalers who wanted them for their spermaceti organ and its unique oil.
 These organs are found in the whale’s huge heads and are an integral part of the echolocation system.

 6. Blue Whales are the World’s Largest Animal of All Time

 Although they stretch to around 100-feet long, 20-feet shorter than the longest dinosaur that ever lived, they are still the largest animal that ever lived on our planet.

 They can weigh up to as much as 200-tonnes, which is around two times more than what the largest dinosaur weighed.
 To put what might be quite an incomprehensible size into perspective, it is a similar weight to that of 24 elephants!

 7. Orcas travel in Groups and are Highly Social